 because of the working-points of the different stages.
 Ironically enough some of the modifications that were performed at the factory to reduce the total amount of distortion will, while reducing total distortion, rise the amount of 7th overtone, which is said to be the least pleasing of all.

-4. Obtaining the correct treble response on most amplifiers made for guitar the treble-control does not work the same way as on your Hi-Fi, regulating the amount of treble.
-On guitar-amps the position of Treble-knob will very much affect to bass and midrange and it works more like a balance between bass and treble.
-In fact the tone stack system as used in most amplifiers is derived from a so called “Baxendall type” Hi-Fi circuit.
-Treble has been set to full while an isolation resistor often placed between the treble and bass controls is used to control treble (or actually tone balance between treble and bass).
+4. Obtaining the correct treble response on most amplifiers made for guitar the treble-control does not work the same way as on your Hi-Fi, regulating the amount of treble – those looking to expand their sound systems at home may want to consider high-quality amps and Preamps from the likes of Graham Slee to get the most out of their music.
+On guitar-amps the position of Treble-knob will very much affect bass and midrange and it works more like a balance between bass and treble.
+In fact the tone stack system as used in most amplifiers is derived from a so-called “Baxendall type” Hi-Fi circuit.
+Treble has been set to full while an isolation resistor often placed between the treble and bass controls are used to control treble (or actually tone balance between treble and bass).

-Balance is obtained when the treble pot is in it electrical center – that is between
+Balance is obtained when the treble pot is in its electrical center – that is between

 5 and 7 depending on the taper on the pot.
 Final regulation of treble is best to be